-Registered Dietitian Nutritionist (RDN), Stephanie Kowalski, enjoys promoting the health and wellness of residents at Paul’s Run on a daily basis.
-This month, she’s sharing her knowledge with all of us as we celebrate Healthy Aging Month and live well together
+September is National Healthy Aging Month!
+What better way to celebrate than to chat with Registered Dietitian Nutritionist (RDN) at Paul’s Run, Stephanie Kowalski?
+Stephanie enjoys promoting the health and wellness of residents at Paul’s Run on a daily basis.
+Today, she shares her knowledge with all of us as we celebrate the joy of living well.

 Stephanie says she’s always had a passion for food and nutrition.
 “I’ve always loved to cook and have been very interested in the way that food affects our bodies, and its ability to help manage and treat certain diseases,” she explains.
 It’s no surprise then that Stephanie chose to pursue these interests as her career.
 And it was in the process of earning her degree and completing an internship that she discovered her passion for working with older adults.

 Interning at several different organizations including hospitals, food pantries, and school districts, Stephanie especially enjoyed her work at a retirement living community.
 “I really just loved working with older adults because I got to see their health improve and progress over time.
 The relationships I would build with residents was really rewarding to me.”

 Building relationships with residents, and helping them improve their health throughout their retirement, Stephanie was thrilled when she came across a job opening for a registered dietitian at Paul’s Run.
 Beginning her role as Registered Dietitian Nutritionist in February of 2018, Stephanie says that what she enjoys most about Paul’s Run is the people she spends time with each and every day.